Codecademy/docs/content/html/concepts/tags/canvas.md

 ## Definition

-The `<canvas>` tag creates an element in the page for JavaScript and WebGL to interact with, primarily to create and animate graphics within the page.
+Creates an element in the page for JavaScript and WebGL to interact with, primarily to create and animate graphics within the page.

 ## Syntax